spf13/cobra/README.md

 ## Generating shell completions

 Cobra can generate a shell-completion file for the following shells: Bash, Zsh, Fish, Powershell.
+Custom, dynamic completions are supported too.
 If you add more information to your commands, these completions can be amazingly powerful and flexible.
 Read more about it in [Shell Completions](shell_completions.md).

+*Note: For generating **custom** shell completions for `zsh`, [use the master branch](https://stackoverflow.com/a/56410071/9606036) in your `.mod` file.*

 # Contributing